NickMcConnell/AngbandPlus/docs/guide.rst

 Use that stuff
 ``````````````

-Angband has potions, spell books, wands, staffs, rods, activate-able items,
+Angband has potions, spell books, wands, devices, rods, activate-able items,
 melee weapons, ranged weapons, and whatnot.
 They're meant to be used, for
 crying out loud!
 It can take a while to get used to using all the different
 types of items, but they work best when used in concert.
 For those able to use
-magic devices, rods wands and staves can be very useful when your mana is
+magic devices, rods wands and devices can be very useful when your mana is
 running low, and allow you access to spells that may not normally be available
 to your class.
 They are also very useful for dealing with monsters that